akashmudgal/wdio-mobile-automation/README.md

-# Demo project for Xoriant assignment
+# Test Automation Framework for Mobile Apps, based on webdriverIO

-This is a demo project created with webdriverIO, Typescript, Cucumber and cucumber for the below application:
+This is a demo project created with webdriverIO, Typescript, Cucumber for the below application:

 https://github.com/saucelabs/sample-app-mobile/releases